 This paved trail way is perfect for those looking to get in some long, uninterrupted miles by foot or bike.
 This particular area of Chesapeake is closed to traffic and makes for a safe path to train.
 Located in a southern, rural section of the city and it is common to see wildlife while there.
 This 8+ mile trail is a favorite for marathoners and triathletes for training.

-There are so many gorgeous places to exercise in Hampton Roads!
+There are so many gorgeous places for fall fitness in Hampton Roads!
 What’s your favorite?
 Be sure to share fall fitness photos with friends and family on FamilyApp!